 Severe human injury

 Take a first aid and CPR training course.
-Check American Red Cross for dates and locations of classes.
+Check the American Red Cross for dates and locations of classes.

 Severe horse injury